 Figure 14: Transient response to fault detection

-With animation enabled in the Stateflow debugger, the state transitions are highlighted in the Stateflow diagram (see Figure 4) as the various states are activated.
+If you enable animation in the Stateflow debugger, the state transitions are highlighted in the Stateflow diagram (see Figure 4) as the various states are activated.
 The sequence of activation is indicated by changing colors.
 This closely coupled synergy between Stateflow and Simulink fosters the modeling and development of complete control systems.
-An engineer's concepts can develop in a natural and structured fashion with immediate visual feedback reinforcing each step.